AmiiThinks/AlphaEx/README.md

 ## Submitter

 ### What is Submitter
-Think about the case when you have 1000 jobs to run and 3 computer clusters to available.
+Think about the case when you have 1000 jobs to run and 3 computer clusters available.
 It is not easy to manually assign jobs to clusters in an effective way.
 One reason is each computer cluster has different performance.
 Some may be faster than other.
-The other reason is each cluster may have different restrictions on the number of jos submitted.
+The other reason is clusters may have different restriction on the number of jobs submitted.
 Submitter automatically submits all jobs for you in a simple way.
 Here is how it works.